This site contains affiliate links. Please see Policies for more information.

 Recipe Tips

-- If you’d like to use riced cauliflower for your stuffing, feel free to do so!
+- If you’d like to use cauliflower rice for your stuffing, feel free to do so!
 I’d add the riced cauliflower after cooking and releasing pressure.
 After adding the riced cauliflower, stir well and close the lid for 1 minute to allow the cauliflower to warm.

 - If in a hurry and making this in the oven, use a baking sheet to roast the veggies for a bit before adding them to a baking dish for the last 5-10 minutes.

-Cauliflower Stuffing
+Vegan Cauliflower Stuffing

 Equipment